OMR-Research/muscima-pp/README.md

 These three components are joined together into one string by a delimiter: ___

-The full xml:id of a CropObject then might look like this:
+The full xml:id of a Node then might look like this:

   `MUSCIMA-pp_0.9__CVC-MUSCIMA_W-35_N-08_D-ideal___611`

-You will need to use UIDs whenever you are combining CropObjects from different documents, and/or datasets.
+You will need to use UIDs whenever you are combining Nodes from different documents, and/or datasets.
 (If you are really combining datasets, make sure you know what you are doing -- some annotation instructions may change between versions, so objects of the same class might not exactly correspond to each other...)

-On the other hand, the <Id> field is intended to uniquely identify a CropObject *within the scope of one CropObject list* (one annotation document), and enable integer manipulation.
-(We admit this is a bit of a legacy issue, connected to the annotation tool, which assumes that there is an integer identification of CropObjects when annotating a single document.)
+On the other hand, the <Id> field is intended to uniquely identify a Node *within the scope of one Node list* (one annotation document), and enable integer manipulation.
+(We admit this is a bit of a legacy issue, connected to the annotation tool, which assumes that there is an integer identification of Nodes when annotating a single document.)

-> CAUTION: The scope of unique identification within MUSCIMA++ is only within a `<CropObjectList>`.
-Don't use objid to mix CropObjects from multiple files!
-Use their uid attribute, which is taken from the <CropObject> element's xml:id.
+> CAUTION: The scope of unique identification within MUSCIMA++ is only within a `<NodeList>`.
+Don't use objid to mix Nodes from multiple files!
+Use their uid attribute, which is taken from the <Node> element's xml:id.

 ## Classes
 The list of symbol classes used for MUSCIMA++ is provided in the `specifications/mff-muscima-classes-annot.xml` file.
-See the muscima.io module documentation for details on the CropObject classes file format.
+See the muscima.io module documentation for details on the Node classes file format.
 (You do not have to worry about this unless you want to perform symbol relationship validation.)